KazukiNakamae/temp/README.md

 You can get the local alignment of the editing.
 The result is visualized as the bar plot and pie chart.

-We provide the detailed description how to read them in the section of MaChIAtoReviewer result.
+We provide a detailed description of how to read them in the section of the MaChIAtoReviewer result.

 # Preparation